George F. Williams: Public life

 Initially a Republican, Williams bolted the party in the Mugwump revolt of 1884, and eventually joined the Democratic Party.

 He served as member of the Dedham School Committee before being elected to the Massachusetts House of Representatives in 1890.
 Williams was elected to the Fifty-second Congress (March 4, 1891 – March 3, 1893) but lost a bid for reelection in 1892 to the Fifty-third Congress.

 He resumed the practice of law in Boston, Massachusetts and was an unsuccessful Democratic nominee for governor in 1895, 1896, and 1897.
 He served as delegate to several state Democratic conventions and to the Democratic National Conventions in 1896, 1900, 1904 and 1908.
 In the 1896 convention, he bucked the state party establishment by abandoning the gold plank supported by the rest of the delegation, and supported William Jennings Bryan for president.
 This action did tremendous damage to his future elective prospects within the party.

 Williams was appointed Minister to Greece and Montenegro by President Woodrow Wilson, serving in 1914.
-He resigned this position after a visit to Albania witnessing the tragic Albanian civilians being murdered and left to die of hunger by the current Greek regime.
+He resigned this position after a visit to Albania witnessing the tragic Albanian civilians being murdered and left to die of hunger by the current regime.